jlengrand/Ivolution/README.markdown

 This is the current safest and easiest solution for you.

 Download the archive available [here]().
 By default, choose the full archive.
 The light archive is intended for users having Python2.7 already installed on their system.
+In this case, a python.dll is given with the executable.

 Uncompress the archive.
 It contains three elements :
  - The executable itself, called Facemovifier.exe.